-Suicide is the leading cause of death among young people aged 20-34 years in the UK and it is considerably higher in men, with nearly four times as many men dying as a result of suicide compared to women.4 Those at highest risk are men aged between 45 and 59 years who have a rate of 25.1 per 100,000 population.5
+Suicide is the leading cause of death among young people aged 20-34 years in the UK and it is considerably higher in men, with around three times as many men dying as a result of suicide compared to women.
+It is the leading cause of death for men under 50 in the UK.
+Those at highest risk are men aged between 40 and 44 years who have a rate of 23.7 deaths per 100,000 population.

-One reason that men are more likely to complete suicide is because they are less likely than women to ask for help or talk about depressive or suicidal feelings.6 Recent statistics show that 72% of people who died by suicide between 2002 and 2012 had not been in contact with their GP or a health professional about these feelings in the year before their suicide.7
+One reason that men are more likely to complete suicide is because they are less likely than women to ask for help or talk about depressive or suicidal feelings.2 Recent statistics show that 72% of people who died by suicide between 2002 and 2012 had not been in contact with their GP or a health professional about these feelings in the year before their suicide.3

 The statistics highlight that talking about suicide is still highly stigmatised.
 Talking about suicide and understanding it better is necessary to help prevent further suicides in the UK.

 Certain factors are known to be associated with increased risk of suicide.
 These include:

 - history of trauma or abuse

 People with a diagnosed mental health condition are shown to be at a higher risk of attempting and completing suicide,4 with more than 90% of suicides and suicide attempts having been found to be associated with a psychiatric disorder.
 The highest rates of suicide were associated with depressive disorders.

 Previous suicide attempts and engagement in self-harming behaviours are also an indication of particular risk.5 Up to 16% of survivors try again within a year with 2% of repeat attempts being fatal.6